ebaymademepoor/django_milestone_project_myTeam/README.md

 an email to all of the players within the group that are yet to confirm their availability for the match.
 The email has a link that, providing the user is logged in on their device, will take them straight to the match page in question.
-An email can only be sent twice per match so that the rest of the users aren't bombared with request emails.
+An email can only be sent twice per match so that the rest of the users aren't bombarded with request emails.

 The generate teams button will take the player to the team generation page.